Key Takeaways:

 Related article: Rheumatoid arthritis genes

 It has been known for a while that obesity is linked to increased systemic inflammation.
 Interestingly, fat cells (adipocytes) have recently been shown to contain mast cells.
 One of the peptides that trigger mast cells is leptin, which is produced at higher levels in people with more fat mass.
 These adipocyte mast cells then release pro-inflammatory cytokines, including TNF-alpha, and increase inflammation even more.
-Indeed, researchers found obese individuals to have higher levels of mast cell-derived tryptase.[ref][ref]
+Indeed, researchers found that obese individuals have higher levels of mast cell-derived tryptase.[ref][ref]

 Taking this one step further, some researchers link increased inflammation due to mast cell activation in adipose tissue as a cause of diabetes.
-Animal studies show mast cell stabilizing agents (cromolyn and ketotifen) can reduce both obesity and diabetes.
+Animal studies show that mast cell stabilizing agents (cromolyn and ketotifen) can reduce both obesity and diabetes.
 In mice bred to be deficient in mast cells, even an obesity-inducing diet doesn’t cause the expected weight gain.[ref][ref]
 Other research, though, claims mast cells have nothing to do with obesity.
 It depends on which genes are varied in the research animals and perhaps what makes up the high-fat diet.[ref]

 Role of mast cells in rosacea: